 Hormones are responsible for influencing gut function through a bacterial system and microbiome system in the intestine.
 A hormone imbalance can disrupt these bacteria’s function and leave people with poor gut health.
 Further, it may cause other symptoms of digestive issues such as constipation, bloating, nausea and diarrhea.

 Estrogen and progesterone are the two sex hormones in females that contribute to several functions of female health.
-As the hormone balance is disrupted, women face premenstrual syndrome or PMS that include irregular periods, infertility, painful intercourse, mood swings, and other uncomfortable symptoms.
+As the hormone balance is disrupted, women face premenstrual syndrome or PMS which includes irregular periods, infertility, painful intercourse, mood swings, and other uncomfortable symptoms.

 Low Sex Drive

 Sex drive in men is driven by a hormone called testosterone while in women the leading hormone for sex drive is estrogen and progesterone.
 In men, lower testosterone levels can also lead to erectile dysfunction, weight gain, and other mood-related problems.
 Generally, lower sex drive is commonly seen in people 50 years or above age but it can occur early due to hormonal imbalances.